• Facebook

 • Remove Notification: Remove notification is triggered when the ItemRemoved event type is registered and an item is removed from the cache.

 You can also control the information returned upon an event execution using the EventDataFilter which is further discussed in the Event Filters section.
+The data-specific events can be further categorized as follows:

 Cache Level Events

 The Cache Level Events are general events for cache which are triggered upon the execution of the Add, Update, or Remove operations on cache data.
 The purpose is to notify different clients about every operation performed on the cache.
+By default, the Cache Level Events are disabled (except for cache cleared operation) for any cache configuration and must be enabled for events to be published using the NCache Management Center.

 Warning

-The Cache Level Events might degrade your application performance when notifications are registered for all operations on the entire cache data set.
+The Cache Level Events might degrade your application performance when notifications are registered for all operations on the entire cache dataset.

 Item Level Events